LATEST INFORMATION ON CORONAVIRUS

 Work and money

 Protection against dismissal also applies during the coronavirus pandemic.
-If your employer has mandated short-time work, you can receive a short-time allowance for up to 24 months.
-It can be up to 87% of your loss of earnings.
-The of Labour and Social Affairs provides information on labour law issues in several languages.
+The Federal Ministry of Labour and Social Affairs provides information on labour law issues in several languages.

 Information for workers